The Most Wonderful Time of the Year

 No matter what you plan to do this weekend, make it a point to join the expected crowd of 70,000 fellow fair goers at Columbus Tustin Park.
 Better yet, get a good seat along Main Street at 10 am on Saturday and enjoy the parade with us.
 Elysse James from the Orange County Register has all the particulars in a great article that can be found here.

 Posted on September 29, 2011, in Local Government, nonpolitical, orange county and tagged carnival, elysse james, oc register, parade, Tustin, tustin tiller days.
 Bookmark the permalink.
-Comments Off.
+Comments Off on The Most Wonderful Time of the Year.